 Arrive early everyone!
 Elected Officials will step off at 11am, with Sirens starting at 12.

-The NYC Pride March broadcast special will return for its fifth consecutive year.
-Featuring live performances, on-air interviews, and exciting street-side marching activity, the broadcast will air on ABC-7 from 12:00pm to 3:00pm ET on Sunday, June 27 as well on ABC7NY.com and ABC7 New York’s Connected TV Apps on streaming platforms Amazon Fire TV, Android TV, Apple TV and Roku.
-All in-person elements will be produced in accordance with the most current guidelines for public events in the city.
+The NYC Pride March broadcast special, co-hosted by Angelica Ross, will return for its seventh consecutive year.
+Featuring live performances and on-air interviews, the broadcast will air on ABC-7 from 12:00pm to 3:00pm ET on Sunday, June 25 as well on ABC7NY.com, ABC News Live, and ABC7 New York’s Connected TV Apps on streaming platforms Amazon Fire TV, Android TV, Apple TV, and Roku.